hyaliyun/Google-Docs/website/learn/let/index.md

 console.log(b); // 2
 ```

-However, this combination of `var` and `let` declarations below is a {{jsxref("SyntaxError")}} because `var` not being block-scoped, leading to them being in the same scope.
+However, this combination of `var` and `let` declarations below is a  because `var` not being block-scoped, leading to them being in the same scope.
 This results in an implicit re-declaration of the variable.

 ```js-nolint example-bad
 let x = 1;